-India is a Land of Festivals.
+India is a land of festivals.
 Hardly a month passes by without a festival being celebrated somewhere in the country.
 In the north, the high point of the year comes after the long, hot summer, with the festivals of Dusshera, Durga Puja, and Diwali.
 The other big festival, Holi, comes at the beginning of the summer.
 Dusshera and Durga Puja cover the same 10-day period, but Dusshera is linked to the legend of the god Ram, whereas Durga Puja is dedicated to the goddess Durga and is mainly celebrated in Bengal.
-Because most festivals were originally linked to harvest times, they happen at different times in north and south India, as the farming cycles are also different.
+Because most festivals were originally happen at different times in north and south India, as the farming cycles are also different.
 Most of the major festivals in the south are linked to particular temples, like the great elephant parades seen in Kerala.
 Different regions have their own special festivals, but they are enjoyed by everyone.